 Fourth, an employee handbook minimises lawsuits by giving employees clear guidelines on what is expected and what they should and shouldn't do.

 Fifth, it can be used as evidence during litigation when there is a disagreement between the employer and employee.

-And finally, if you're a large company and have multiple locations across the country or world, employees will know what to expect from different offices.
+And finally, if you have multiple locations across the country or world, employees will know what to expect from different offices.
 This saves your local HR time from onboarding transferred employees.